Related Articles

 Is Equity Release Regulated by the FCA?

-Excluding yourself, there are typically three parties involved with equity release.
-The equity release adviser, the equity release provider and the equity release arranger.
-All three parties have a hand in dealing with your equity release.
+Excluding yourself, there are typically three parties involved with Equity Release.
+The Equity Release adviser, the Equity Release provider and the Equity Release arranger.
+All three parties have a hand in dealing with your Equity Release.

-The equity release adviser, the equity release provider and the equity release arranger are collectively regulated by the Financial Conduct Authority with regard to Lifetime Mortgages and Home Reversion plans.
+The Equity Release adviser, the Equity Release provider and the Equity Release arranger are collectively regulated by the Financial Conduct Authority with regard to Lifetime Mortgages and Home Reversion plans.

-Equity release regulation can be a complicated subject, here we’ve broken down for you, how the different parties involved are regulated.
+Equity Release regulation can be a complicated subject, here we’ve broken down for you how the different parties involved are regulated.

-How are the parties involved with equity release regulated?
+How are the parties involved with Equity Release regulated?

-There are different rules and regulations specific to each party involved with later life lending through the equity release process.
+There are different rules and regulations specific to each party involved with later life lending through the Equity Release process.
 The regulations are put in place to prevent poor quality advice and ensure the customer’s financial circumstances are properly considered.

 Bad advice given for Lifetime Mortgages and Home Reversion plans can cause significant harm.
-Let’s take a look a

-The equity release adviser
+The Equity Release adviser

 They can advise on entering into particular regulated mortgage contracts, and, varying the terms of an existing regulated mortgage contract from 31st October 2004 as specified in article 53A of the Regulated Activities Order in the FCA Handbook.